JMS55/jms55.github.io/content/posts/2024_11_14_virtual_geometry_bevy_0_15/index.md

 Following on from the last PR, I again took a bunch of improvements from the meshoptimizer nanite.cpp demo:

 * Consider only the vertex position (and ignore things like UV seams) when determining meshlet groups
 * Add back stuck meshlets that either failed to simplify, or failed to group, to the processing queue to try again at a later LOD.
-Dosen't seem to be much of an improvement though.
+Doesn't seem to be much of an improvement though.
 * Provide a seed to METIS to make the meshlet mesh conversion fully deterministic.
 I didn't realize METIS even had options before now.
 * Target groups of 8 meshlets instead of 4.
 This improved simplification quality a lot!
 Nanite does groups of size 8-32, probably based on some kind of heuristic, which is probably worth experimenting with in the future.
-* Manually lock only vertices belonging to meshlet group borders, instead of the full toplogical group border that meshoptimizer's `LOCK_BORDER` flag does.
+* Manually lock only vertices belonging to meshlet group borders, instead of the full topological group border that meshoptimizer's `LOCK_BORDER` flag does.

 With all of these changes combined, we can finally reliably get down to a single meshlet (or at least 1-3 meshlets for larger meshes) at the highest LOD!